io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 So you already know protocols with liquidation logic or any other logic where they ideally dont want the logic to revert under any other circumstances so they use try/catch blocks which i have already covered how to also exploit in a situation where the information in that try/catch block is necessary protocol logic

-Anyway, lets look at how we can use abi.decode.To understand this, we first have to look at hoe solidity handles custom errors:
+Anyway, lets look at how we can use abi.decode.To understand this, we first have to look at how solidity handles custom errors:

 Solidity has released a blog post detailing how to efficiently revert with a custom reason.
 The blog post includes an example assembly block that can be used to return a custom error message: